DUNE/dune-justin/README.md

 ### Branches/tags policy

-(This will be adopted in the near future.)
+(This will be adopted when we get to 01.00.00)

 Most development happens on the main branch, via pull requests